devleague/behavior-driven-shopping-list/README.md

 `ShoppingList` will have all the properties and methods defined in the BDD spec above.

-once all tests pass, commit and push.
+Once all tests pass, commit and push.

 ## 3. Rendering a shopping list to the browser